bicCluster/learning-cluster/README.md

 - Make sure the physical connection is correct;
 - You should down/up network adapters or reboot machines to make your network configurations work;
 - Make sure your configurations are permanent, otherwise they will remain unchanged after reboot, like iptables;
-- Ambari Server should be installed on “Losalamos” since it is the only server you can get access to from outside the subnet;
+- Ambari Server should be installed on `losalamos` since it is the only server you can get access to from outside the subnet;
-“Losalamos” should also hold a Ambari Agent to be part of the cluster;
+`losalamos` should also hold a Ambari Agent to be part of the cluster;
 - Keep in mind that “Losalamos” should be one of the clients;
 - (IMPORTANT) once you fail to set up the entire environment, it will be extremely hard to clean up and re-install (the official method doesn’t work in this case).
 So we highly recommend that you should keep retrying if you encounter problems when installing or deploying hadoop platform on Ambari.

 #How to test:
-- Log in through SSH to "Losalamos" and perform all you tests here since this server should be the only interface;
+- Log in through SSH to `losalamos` and perform all you tests here since this server should be the only interface;
 - Switch to other Hadoop users (ex. hdfs, but you can still create a new one) and upload or create your files on HDFS;
 - If there's any "permission" problem, try "su", or "sudo" in each command;
 - Remember that in Mapreduce2.0, you should use the command "yarn" but not "hadoop".